A review by Rebecca Muir

 The character I ended up most respecting and admiring is portrayed negatively for most of the book.
 There is tension and strife between the main characters so it is hard to know whose side to take.
 It is not until the last part of the book that the ideal of this quote seems to be upheld, and even then it is open for debate as to who the truly courageous character is.

 It is not just the characters who are rather vulgar.
-The language and themes of the book itself have a flavour of crudeness.
+The language and themes of The Black Mausoleum have a flavour of crudeness.
 Given the bleakness of the landscape of the story, this was in some ways fitting – I had a sense through the whole book of a society fallen apart.
 However, it made the book hard work to read.
 I didn’t really enjoy reading it.

 The book switches between the different characters, with each chapter being written from a different point of view.
 Stephen Deas cleverly changes his writing style for each chapter, in subtle ways.
 The chapters from Skjorl’s viewpoint, for example, are written with shorter sentences and cruder language than the ones following the more sophisticated Kataros.
 The storyline kept me guessing, too, with some interesting plot turns towards the end.

 Over all, The Black Mausoleum is a clever book although not one I enjoyed.
 If you don’t mind a lot of crudeness, and dark, bleak overtones, you will probably like it more.
 It is an interesting fantasy world and I did find the back story and different groups of people in the world fascinating.
 If you think this might be a story you would like, I would recommend starting with some of the earlier books in the series.

 Read this if you like John Birmingham’s Dave Hooper novels.